uviclibraries/rstudio/basics-0.md

 <br>

-### 1.1 Variables and Basic Data Types
+### 1.1 Basic Data Types

-Let’s start by looking at types of variables.
+Let’s start by looking at types of data.

 <br>